starshev/SQL-EDA-Vehicles-Inventory/README.md

-# MySQL EDA · Vehicles Inventory Data
+# MySQL EDA · Vehicles Inventory

 This project serves as a showcase of my technical abilities with SQL.